-Prepaid expenses represent provisions/payments made in advance for the services for which the future economic benefits associated will flow to the entity.
+Prepaid taxes and expenses represent provisions/payments made in advance for the services for which the future economic benefits associated will flow to the entity and advance payment of the corporate taxes.

 Prepaid expenses represent payments made in advance for services that will be received in a future period.
 These expenses are recognized as assets when they meet the definition of an asset and when it is probable that future economic benefits associated with the asset will flow to the entity.
 The Company regularly reviews the carrying amount of prepaid expenses to ensure that they are not carried at an amount in excess of their recoverable amount.
 If the carrying amount exceeds the recoverable amount, an impairment loss is recognized in profit or loss.

-9. Advance payments
+9. Advance payments to related parties

-As of March 31, 2023, the balances of advance payments were as follows:
+As of March 31, 2025, the balances of advance payments to related parties were as follows: